-There is much uncertainty surrounding the effectiveness of cyberbullying counter-measures in schools.
+There is much surrounding the effectiveness of cyberbullying counter-measures in schools.
 The current approach skews towards educating children, parents and teachers to deal with cyberbullying.
 For instance, many schools adopt a multifaceted approach that includes talks, audio-visual materials, and fact sheets.
 These measures seem to emphasise helping victims cope with cyberbullying instead of preventing cyberbullying.

 School teachers also cite difficulties keeping up with the frequency of cyberbullying cases.
 Teachers spend an increasing amount of time investigating and counselling victims of cyberbullying.
 In doing so, teachers sacrifice precious resources that could have been devoted to curating lesson plans and engaging with students in extra-curricular activities.

 Despite all that schools are doing to shelter students from cyberbullying, only 24% of international respondents believe that existing measures are effective (see infographic below).
 A vast majority of respondents demand more definitive actions against cyberbullying.